pulp/pulpcore/docs/installation/storage.rst

 Configuring Pulp
 ----------------

-  To have Pulp use S3, you'll need to install the optional django-storages Python package in the pulp virtual environment::
+  To have Pulp use S3, you'll need to install the optional django-storages and boto3 Python packages in the pulp virtual environment::

-      pip install django-storages
+      pip install django-storages[boto3]

   Next you'll need to set ``DEFAULT_FILE_STORAGE`` to ``storages.backends.s3boto3.S3Boto3Storage`` in your Pulp settings.
 At a minimum, you'll also need to set ``AWS_ACCESS_KEY_ID``,